hveveris/PhaserCards/README.md

 # PhaserCards
-A simlple card game utilizing Phaser.io framework
+A simple card game utilizing Phaser.io framework

 Collect stacks of 4 cards of the same rank or suit.